-eneration Z, or those born in the 1900s to early 2000s, make up 25 percent of the U.S. population, making them a larger cohort than the baby boom or millennial generations.
+eneration Z, or those born in the 1990s to early 2000s, make up 25 percent of the U.S. population, making them a larger cohort than the Baby Boom or Millennial generations.
 And statistically, GenZ is predicted to be the most conservative generation in recent memory.
-And the American Institute of CPAs, or AICPA,, has given me another reason to hope for the future.
+And if that news isn’t good enough, the American Institute of CPAs, or AICPA,, has given us another reason to hope for the future.

 GenZ is akin to the 1960s generation in that they don’t aspire to be “the man,” rather they want to be their own person.
 Having grown up in a materialistic society in the death throes of a long and painful recession, broken families and a broken nation, GenZ is taking a hard look around them and deciding they don’t even want to play the same game as previous generations.